DevMiser/Lumina_Frame/README.md

 **Weather queries fail or return errors.**
 Verify your OpenWeather API key is correctly entered in `.env`.
 New API keys can take a few minutes to activate after registration.
 Confirm your network connection is working.

-**The virtual environment is not found on startup.**
-If running as a service, confirm the `ExecStart` path in the systemd service file points to `/home/pi/Lumina/venv/bin/python`.

 **Speaker audio causes Lumina to interrupt itself.**
 The program uses a guarded mic mode that suppresses speaker bleed during AI speech.
 If self-interruption occurs, try increasing the `threshold` value in the `server_vad` section of the session configuration in `Lumina_Frame9.py`.